mitotic/slidoc/README.md

 ---

-## Interactive multiple choice question
+## Interactive questions

-Slidoc supports a simple format for framing multiple-choice questions, similar to the
+Slidoc supports a simple format for framing interactive questions.
-[Aiken format](https://docs.moodle.org/24/en/Aiken_format) used by Learning Management Systems like Moodle.
+For multiple-choice questions, the format is similar to the [Aiken format](https://docs.moodle.org/24/en/Aiken_format) used by Learning Management Systems like Moodle.
+For numeric response questions, formulas (similar to Excel macros) may be used to randomize the question (see [Interactive numerical response question](#)).
+Text response ("essay") questions are also supported.

 The next slide contains a multiple choice question that uses the `A.. ` notation allowing interactive response.
 (The space after the `..` is required.)
 Click on a choice to view the correct answer.

+Concepts: questions, interactive; questions, multiple-choice; questions, numeric response; questions, formulas; questions, text response

 ---